Back-to-School Pillow Wreath

 I have wanted to make a school-themed wreath ever since I saw the fun chalkboard and number fabrics at my local quilt store.
 I paired them with bright polka dots and stripes and made some of the pillows into pencils!

-I wanted to tie them with ruler ribbon, which I ended up finding on Amazon.
+I wanted to tie them with ruler-themed ribbon, which I ended up finding on Amazon.
 I absolutely love the ruler ribbon.
 I have a bunch left over so I’ll have to think of some other fun projects to use it on.

 You can leave the wreath as is or add a mini chalkboard with a teacher’s name on it if it will be going on a classroom door.
 Below is the tutorial.
-You can check out my other fun pillow wreaths under my Pillow Wreath home page.
-I’m working on an Autumn/Thanksgiving one right now, which I’m excited to share with you soon! :)

-Back to School Wreath
+How to Make a Back to School Wreath

 Supplies Needed: